Argen1sw/Cyberclean-Framework/README.md

 # Cyberclean-Framework

-### Framework from cyberclean, this will be developed with the porpuse of controlling Stretch, SmartGuard, and any another equipment Cyberclean could have in future.
+### Framework for cyberclean -  this will be developed with the purpose of controlling Stretch, SmartGuard, or any other Cyberclean robot.

+### Before started check **intiating_Stretch.md** and run the scripts located there